jadecobra/python_tdd_exercises/source/review.rst

 questions about handling Exceptions
 *********************************************************************************

-Here are questions you can answer after going through this chapter

 * :ref:`How can I test an Exception with a specific message<test_catching_exceptions_w_messages>`
 * :ref:`How can a program handle an Exception so it does not stop when one is raised?<how to use try...except...else>`